z3dd4-de/SigmaNotificationApp/README.md

 ## License
 Because Alfonso used it, I publish my work also under the MIT License.
 Feel free to do what you want.

+# Copyright
+Besides the license, this application is the original work of Dipl.-Biol.
+Björn Zedroßer, Cologne, Germany.
+(c) 2025